 Qt Remote Objects Nodes

-Since QtRO is a peer-to-peer network, to acquire() a valid Replica, the replica's node needs to be connected to the node that hosts its Source.
-A host node is a node that allows other nodes to connect to it, which is accomplished by giving hosts unique addresses.
-This address is provided to the QRemoteObjectHost constructor or set by the setHostUrl method.
-The node from which a replica is requested must establish the connection to the host node, to initialize the replica and keep it up to date.
+QtRO works as a peer-to-peer network.
+That is, in order to acquire() a valid Replica, the Replica node needs a connection to the node that hosts its Source.
+A host node is a node that allows other nodes to connect to it, which is accomplished by giving hosts unique addresses (the address is provided to the QRemoteObjectHost constructor or set by the setHostUrl method).
+The node that a Replica is requested from must establish the connection to the host node in order to initialize the Replica and keep it up to date.

-Currently, QtRO does not include a zeroconf facility.
-Therefore, all processes or devices must know beforehand, how to connect to each other.
-A QRemoteObjectRegistry can be used to simplify the connection process for a network with multiple Host Nodes.
+There is currently no zeroconf facility included in QtRO.
+All processes or devices must therefore know beforehand how to connect to each other.
+A QRemoteObjectRegistry (see below) can be used to simplify the connection process for a network with multiple Host Nodes.

 |URL||Host Node||Connecting Node|

-Other processes or devices that want to interact with a shared object can use one of the node's acquire() methods, to instantiate a replica.
+Nodes have a couple of enableRemoting() methods that are used to share objects on the network (this will produce an error if the Node is not a Host Node however).
+Other processes/devices that want to interact with a shared object use one of the node's acquire() methods to instantiate a replica.